. The Eiffel Tower

 While there are many fun things to do in Paris

-With so many top things to do in Paris when you travel France, it’s hard to not fall in love with this city.
+With so many top things to do in Paris when you travel to France, it’s hard not to fall in love with this city.

 A culture like no other, one of its major attractions